vapstack/mess/README.md

 Those basics are currently:

-- Node manager with an API (certificate rotation, gossip, logging)
+- Node and cluster manager with an API (certificate rotation, gossip, logging)
 - Process manager with an API (control, deployment, logging)
 - Service mesh with TLS and automatic routing of HTTP traffic
 - Event bus, durable and ephemeral messaging

 > None of the above is production ready

-TODO:
+Planned:
 - Metrics collection

-Maybe:
+- Security audit
+- Distributed config
 - Pass additional streams to the binary (on Linux)